xavier-tobin/PatternAnnotatedString/README.md

 The library has a very simple public API and in most cases you can add dynamic styles to text with just a few lines of code.
 All you have to do is:

-1. Create PatternAnnotation/s that map patterns to text styles.
+1. Create PatternAnnotation/s that map patterns to text styles:
+    ```kotlin
+    val italicsMarkdown = basicPatternAnnotation(
+        pattern = "_.*?_",
+        spanStyle = SpanStyle(fontStyle = FontStyle.Italic),
+        // You can also use paragraphStyle for paragraph annotations
+    )
+    ```

-2. Use `string.annotatedWith(patternAnnotation/s)` if all you need is an `AnnotatedString`.
+2. Use `string.annotatedWith(patternAnnotation/s)` to get an AnnotatedString:
+    ```kotlin
+    "I love _italic_ text!".annotatedWith(italicsMarkdown)
+    ```

-3. Or: use `string.patternAnnotatedString(patternAnnotation/s)` if you want to use paragraph backgrounds or inline composable content.
+If you want to use paragraph backgrounds or inline composable content, the API is still simple:

+1. Create PatternAnnotation/s that map patterns to text styles:
+    ```kotlin
+    val inlineContentAnnotation = inlineContentPatternAnnotation(
+        pattern = "@[A-Za-z0-9_]+",
+        inlineContent = { matchedText ->
+            // Return an InlineTextContent composable
+        }
+    )
+    // You can also use paragraphPatternAnnotation for custom paragraph styles
+    ```
+2. Use `string.getPatternAnnotatedString(patternAnnotation/s)` to get a PatternAnnotatedString:
+    ```kotlin
+    val result = "Thanks @xavier, this is cool!".patternAnnotatedString(inlineContentAnnotation)
+    ```
+3. Use the result, which contains an `AnnotatedString`, `inlineContentMap` and `paragraphBackgroundAnnotations`.
+See examples further below for how to use them!

 ## Basic example

+For basic text styling, you can use `basicPatternAnnotation` to apply a style to a pattern match.

 ```kotlin
 val redFruit = basicPatternAnnotation(